-UK bank holidays are a well-loved cultural institution.
-Though it does seem strange that an entire country shuts down when the bank has a day-off.
-Basically a bank holiday is the same as a ‘public holiday’ or a ‘religious holiday’.
+UK bank holidays are a well-loved cultural institution, but it’s strange that an entire country shuts down when the bank has a day off.
+A bank holiday is basically the same as a public holiday or a religious holiday.
 Workplaces will close for the day in order to celebrate something or mark an occasion.

 It is called a bank holiday because originally the banks would close.
 Every other business would be unable to operate without the banks, so they would close too.